ESC

 Cabinet appointed by the governor general on the advice of the prime minister

-King CHARLES III (since 8 September 2022); represented by Governor General Susan DOUGAN (since 1 August 2019)
+King CHARLES III (since 8 September 2022); represented by Governor General Stanley JOHN (since 6 January 2026)

-the monarchy is hereditary; governor general appointed by the monarch; following legislative elections, the leader of the majority party usually appointed prime minister by the governor general; deputy prime minister appointed by the governor general on the advice of the prime minister
+the monarchy is hereditary; governor general appointed by the monarch; following legislative elections, the governor general usually appoints the leader of the majority party or majority coalition as prime minister; deputy prime minister also appointed by governor general on the advice of the prime minister

 parliamentary democracy under a constitutional monarchy; a Commonwealth realm